Franc-Zar/Hyperledger-Fabric-MPC-sample/README.md

 - DeleteService
 - TransferService

-Note that the Service-Asset transfer implemented by the smart contract is a simplified scenario, without ownership validation, meant only to demonstrate how to invoke transactions.
+Note that the asset transfer implemented by the smart contract is a simplified scenario, without ownership validation, meant only to demonstrate how to invoke transactions.

 ## Running the sample